bobeu/learna/README.md

 In today’s rapidly evolving tech landscape, consistent learning is not just beneficial—it’s essential for success.
 However, the traditional methods of consuming information, such as lengthy articles and overwhelming documentation, make it difficult for people to keep up.
 With new technologies emerging at a relentless pace, staying current feels more like a burden than a journey.
 The challenge lies in making learning both accessible and engaging, especially for developers who must constantly upgrade their skills to stay relevant.

 ## Solution Statement
-Leveraging the power of artificial intelligence, we’re transforming how developers learn—making it intuitive, engaging, and rewarding.
+Leveraging the power of artificial intelligence, we’re transforming how builders learn — making it intuitive, engaging, and rewarding.
 Our platform uses AI to generate dynamic quizzes tailored to different difficulty levels, offering a fun and efficient way to stay updated in the fast-paced tech world.
 Born out of the Farcaster Quiz Hackathon, Learna is built as a Farcaster-based mini-app on the Celo blockchain.
 It combines decentralized tech with personalized learning experiences, with more interactive and adaptive methods on the way.

 ## Goal
 The core goals of Learna are: